cysouw/diathesis/text/c03_prepositions.md

 ### [ Np | –N ] Preposition anticausative {#sec:prepositions-intransitive-preposition-anticausative}

-These intransitive verbs alternate a (non-governed) prepositional constituent with a nominative \Next[a,b].
-With some verbs the old nominative can be retained as genitive possessor of the new nominative \NNext[a,b].
-Because of this possessor, the alternation is referred to by Levin (1993:77) as "Possessor Subject".
-However, the old nominative and genitive possessor need not be the same participant, so this should not be seen as a definitional characteristic \NNext[c].
+These intransitive verbs a (non-governed) prepositional constituent alternates with a nominative subject \Next[a,b].
+With some verbs the old nominative can be retained as genitive possessor of the new nominative \NNext[b].
+Because of this possessor, the alternation is referred to by Levin [-@levin1993: 77] as "Possessor Subject".
+However, the old nominative and genitive possessor need not be the same participant \NNext[c], so this should not be seen as a definitional characteristic.

 \ex.
  \a.
 Er klappert mit der Tür.